Go Artefacts in Britain

 Photos copyright of and reproduced by permission of Maidstone Museum

-Displays the Walter Samuel Collection of Japanese art and also Julius Brenchley's Cabinet of Curiosities both of which feature Go-related items.
+This museum has the Walter Samuel Collection of Japanese art and also Julius Brenchley's Cabinet of Curiosities, both of which feature Go-related items.

-In the Japanese Gallery (room 10) in the People, Legends and Gods case, item 18 is an 8cm tall 19th century ivory figurine of a man, Oguri Hangan, riding the tamed man-eating horse “onikage” balanced on a goban, by Hakuunsai.
+Previously in the former Japanese Gallery in the People, Legends and Gods case, item 18 was an 8cm tall 19th century ivory figurine of a man, Oguri Hangan, riding the tamed man-eating horse “onikage” balanced on a goban, by Hakuunsai.

-In the case of inro and netsuke, number 9 is a 3 cm white donut-shaped netsuke with stopper showing with four people and a goban on thin legs.
+Previously on display in their collection of inro and netsuke was a 3 cm white donut-shaped netsuke, with stopper showing with four people and a goban on thin legs.

 In their travelling exhibition of Japanese woodblock prints, an 18th century print by Isoda Koryusai described as "Courtesan with two kamuro".
 It is of two women playing Sugeroku (Backgammon), with a third leaning on a Shogi and Go ban.
-A copy can be bought via their web site (print number 424).
+A copy can be bought via their web site.

 Russell-Cotes Art Gallery and Museum, Bournemouth